tourunen/gallery/README.md

 database.
 All state (barring uploads in progress) is kept in the database, so you can scale the web tier independently of the database.

+I should mention that this was the first time I used jQuery + NodeJS + Mongo combination, and it shows.
+In the current state, do not that this as a good example on using those.
+Pull requests welcome.

 # How to run it

 ## OpenShift GUI